jo3-l/blog/content/posts/bitap.md

 summary: An exposition of the bitap or shift-and exact string matching algorithm
 ---

 A classic problem is to find the first occurrence of a pattern $P$ in a string $T$.
 There are various classic algorithms to solve this problem efficiently, such as [Boyer-Moore](https://en.wikipedia.org/wiki/Boyer%E2%80%93Moore_string-search_algorithm), [Knuth-Morris-Pratt](https://en.wikipedia.org/wiki/Knuth%E2%80%93Morris%E2%80%93Pratt_algorithm), and [Two-Way](https://en.wikipedia.org/wiki/Two-way_string-matching_algorithm).
-In this post I want to provide an exposition of a less well-known algorithm, the _bitap_ or _shift-and_ algorithm[^1], that runs efficiently when the pattern $P$ is relatively short (of length less than the width of a machine word.)
+In this post I want to provide an exposition of a less well-known algorithm, the _bitap_ or _shift-and_ algorithm[^1], that runs efficiently when the pattern $P$ is relatively short (of length less than the width of a machine word).
 Despite its constraints, I like it a lot because it is simple both to understand and to implement, relatively efficient for short strings, and uses bit operations in a particularly elegant fashion.

 [^1]: I should note that I'm referring to the _exact_ string-matching algorithm here. "bitap algorithm" can also mean a variant that supports fuzzy matching in terms of Levenshtein distance, which is cool but not the subject of this post.